I'm Sophie Llewellyn Smith, a freelance conference interpreter (EL, DE, F<>EN), member of AIIC, interpreter trainer and 1-1 coach.

 In 2020, he co-founded T.E.A.
-Language Solutions to provide remote interpreting training, consulting and live technical support to interpreters and clients.
-As a speaker and trainer, he has presented live and online sessions through organizations including the National Center for State Courts, ATA, the University of Arizona´s National Center for Interpretation and the U.S. Department of Justice, among others.
+Language Solutions to provide remote interpreting training, consulting and live technical support to both interpreters and meeting hosts.
+As a speaker and trainer, he has presented live and online sessions through organizations including the National Center for State Courts, the University of Arizona´s National Center for Interpretation and the U.S. Department of Justice, among others.

 Matthew is a conference interpreter working mainly for the EU institutions, a trainer specialising in English "B" enhancement, and a writer/ performer of theatre and comedy.

 Showing up at your best on Social Media